Understanding what an engaged employee looks like

 Employee engagement is the opposite of burnout

-In general, employee engagement behavior can be thought of as the opposite of burnout.
+In general, employee engagement behavior can be considered the opposite of burnout.
 Schaufeli, along with three other researchers, tested and found support for the hypothesis that burnout and engagement are opposites.
 People who are engaged feel energized by their work, whereas people experiencing burnout come home feeling exhausted.
-This is important because, despite engagement driving employees to work longer hours, they don’t experience the negative consequences of overtime, and actually maintain positive mental health.
-Basically, they delight in their work, rather than acting like they can’t wait to get it over with.
+This is important because, despite engagement driving employees to work longer hours, they don’t experience the negative consequences of overtime and actually maintain positive mental health.
+Basically, they delight in their work rather than acting like they can’t wait to get it over with.

 Engaged employees do more good deeds

-Engaged employees help fellow employees and go outside of their formal job descriptions, without being asked to do so.
+Engaged employees help fellow employees and go outside their formal job descriptions without being asked to do so.
 In academia, this behavior is referred to as organizational citizenship behaviors (OCB) or discretionary effort.
-Researcher Bruce Louis Rich found that when there is an environment that supports engagement, engaged individuals perform OCBs.
+Researcher Bruce Louis Rich found that when an environment supports engagement, engaged individuals perform OCBs.

 Engaged employees work in a state of flow